sloh03/GifTastic/README.md

 ## [LIVE DEMO](https://sloh03.github.io/GifTastic/index)

-## Function: Search through Sports GIFs
+## Search through Sports GIFs!
 Click a category to see the current top 10 most popular giphy's of that category.
-Then, click on the still image to play, and stop playing the GIF.
+(The rating of the GIF is also displayed and may be found under the GIF.)
+Click on the still image to play or stop playing.
 To create a new category, the user must enter his sport of choice into the textbox and click 'Add a Category'.
 The new category can then be accessed through the new button labeled with the sport of choice.

 ## Languages and Libraries Used
 * HTML